snudatalab/FlexGraph/README.md

 ## Reference

-- FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining (under-review)
+- FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining
+PLOS One
 Chiwan Park, Ha-Myung Park, and U Kang (Seoul National University)

 # How to Run